kvetoslavnovak/build-a-saas-with-sveltekit-supabase-and-stripe/README.md

 ## Creating a project

-Rename env.example to env and add your project keys.
+Rename .env.example to .env and add your project keys.

 Install node modules
 ```bash